VDA5050/VDA5050/VDA5050_EN_V1.md

 Example: Trajectories are optional.
 If an AGV cannot process trajectories, master control shall not send a trajectory to the vehicle.

+The AGV must communicate which optional parameters it needs via an AGV factsheet message.

 #### <a name="Pcafl"></a> 6.1.2 Permitted characters and field lengths